BRWG's dedicated Board and Staff Members help us fulfill our mission.

 |

-Brad Stuhr, Board Member
+Jim Alexander, Board Member

 |

-Rob Baer Board Member
+Jason Marks Board Member

-Scott Hummer Board Member
+Sam Killgore Board Member

 Vanessa Logsdon, Executive Director

 Vanessa came to Colorado from Florida in 2002, with a B.S. in Biology and significant wildlife research experience.
-Her passion for water and natural resources led her to work in the outdoor industry as a rafting, climbing, and mountain bike guide as well as in fisheries with the Colorado DOW.
+Her passion for water and natural resources led her to work in the outdoor industry as a rafting, climbing, and mountain bike guide as well as in fisheries with the CPW.
 Her career has been continually centered around balancing outdoor recreation with the conservation of the spaces and resources we all enjoy.

-Her past non-profit and volunteer experience will serve the Blue River Watershed well as we strive to be excellent stewards both our our natural resources, and our donors.
+Her past non-profit and volunteer experience will serve the Blue River watershed well as we strive to be excellent stewards both our natural resources and our community.
 Her free time is spent kayaking on any one of our western rivers with a deep passion for our protected, multi-day sections of river or mountain biking one of our amazing trails.
-If you would like to reach out to with any questions regarding projects, support, or just to chat about our work, please contact Vanessa at [email protected]. |
+If you would like to reach out with any questions regarding projects, support, or just to chat about our work, please contact Vanessa at [email protected]. |

-Barrett Friesen, Project Director
+Barrett Friesen, Projects Director

 A native of northern Colorado, Barrett began his career with degrees in engineering (B.S.
 Colorado School of Mines, M.S.
 New Mexico Institute of Mining and Technology) and worked as an engineering project manager for both corporate interests and nonprofit research.
 Barrett received retraining in aquatic ecology (B.S.
 Colorado State University, M.S.
 Utah State University) and has worked for state wildlife agencies in Colorado and Idaho.